Lahma712/Simple-Calculator/README.md

 result

-NOTE: The simplicity of this program does not allow for operator precedence.
-If your calculation includes multiplications or divisions, enter those first.
+NOTE: Because of it's simplicity, this calculator does not include operator precedence.
+If your calculation includes multiplications or divisions, enter those first, so the calculation will be correct.

 Example:
-3*4/2+1=7.0
+3*4/2+1-2=5.0